hallofdreams/hallofdreams.github.io/_posts/2022-07-18-prologue-in-hatetris.md

 I’m well aware: I have the same temptations,
 And different problems come when I reject them.
 You’ve never followed through with your creations,
-While I’ve finished a bunch, but never kept them.
+While I have finished lots, but never kept them.

 Six or seven bold explorers
 I’ve DM’d, shown joys and horrors;